Every bird matters.

 As a society that remains reliant on petroleum products, we all bear a responsibility for the impact that spilled oil can have on wildlife and the environment, and we should do everything possible to minimize harm or loss of life.
 One of International Bird Rescue’s jobs is to capture, clean, and rehabilitate oiled aquatic birds and other animals so they can be released back into the wild.
 In many cases, we work with oil companies to mitigate the damage caused by accidents, since countries like Australia, Brazil, England, the United States and South Africa have laws in place requiring the responsible party to pay for clean-up.
 We serve as partners for governmental agencies and other non-profit organizations in responding to oil spills.

 We also care for birds impacted by natural oil seeps, small-scale wildlife mishaps at refineries, contaminated urban runoff, or other events where there is no responsible party.
-Our work caring for animals affected by these everyday unfortunate events simultaneously maintains our skills and advances our expertise in treating animals when larger scale events occur.
+Our work caring for animals affected by these unfortunate everyday events simultaneously maintains our skills and advances our expertise in treating animals when larger scale events occur.
 As our society transitions to more renewable energy sources, wildlife contamination will continue to be a risk – both solar and wind energy generation have moving parts that need lubricants and coolants that are hazardous to wildlife.
 See: How Oil Affects Birds

 Protecting public health